inrae/pgd-mmdt/docs/tutorial/index.md

 #### Overview

-The Maggot tool is made up of several modules, all accessible from the main page by clicking on the corresponding part of the image as shown in the figure below:
+The Maggot tool is made up of several modules, all accessible from the main page by clicking on the corresponding box of the menu as shown in the figure below:

 <center>
 <a href="../images/tuto_fig1.png" data-lightbox="fig1"><img src="../images/tuto_fig1.png" width="800px"></a><br>